 Ok, so maybe I didn’t hate being an Elementary School Spanish teacher, but waking up extra early to answer e-mails before running to school and then coming home covered in chalk, just to walk right to my computer and start working the night shift, was not my ideal way of spending my first year of marriage.
 My poor husband would greet me at the door, super excited to see me (he was already a full-time wedding cinematographer), and I’d have to do my best to smile through the anxious thoughts over how long the hello would take because I knew the exponential rate that the editing pile was growing.

-“Weekend warriors” is the cliché term for us crazies photographers who know nothing of a 40 hour workweek or what it’s like to attend a Memorial Day BBQ (at least not one where we’re not tired from the 12 hour wedding we worked the day before and then the sequential 6 hours we spent backing up the files on our outdated PC – yes, that’s a MAC plug).
+“Weekend warriors” is the cliché term for us crazies photographers who know nothing of a 40-hour workweek or what it’s like to attend a Memorial Day BBQ (at least not one where we’re not tired from the 12-hour wedding we worked the day before and then the sequential 6 hours we spent backing up the files on our outdated PC – yes, that’s a MAC plug).
 It really isn’t the best life to lead.
-It’s a stressful one that demands all the time you possess, leaving only sleep as the thing that gets your second longest attention span.
+It’s a stressful one that demands all the time you possess, leaving only sleep as the thing that gets your second-longest attention span.
 I like to define success by the amount of free time I have to spend with the people I love, doing things that really matter in the end.
 But, I don’t think I really have to convince any photographer in this part-time photographer lifestyle that going full-time is the best thing you’ll ever do.

-So, before you make the plunge, how do you know if you’re ready?
+So, before you take the plunge, how do you know if you’re ready?
 Make no mistake, it is, in fact, a plunge, a giant leap of faith, and a huge step forward that you’ll take without actually seeing where your foot will fall.
-But, there are some questions you can ask yourself to see if you’re ready to go from doing what you hate, to doing what you love.
+But, there are some questions you can ask yourself to see if you’re ready to go from doing what you hate to doing what you love.

 1. Is photography what I love?